turingschool/curriculum/source/projects/eventmanager.markdown

 No such file or directory - event_attendees.csv (Errno::ENOENT)
 ```

+If you get an error like 'wrong number of arguments (1 for 2) (ArgumentError)',
+you may need to change the line with `open` to this:

+    @file = CSV.open(filename, "rb")

+This should fix the error, and give you the "No such file or directory" one.

 ### Setup `event_attendees.csv`

 Download the file [event_attendees.csv](/assets/eventmanager/event_attendees.csv) and store it into the *same directory as your `eventmanager.rb`*.
 Then re-run your program and you should see this: